NoraH2004/adv-absa/video-script.md

 ## Titlepage

-Hello and welcome everyone!
-My name is Nora Hofer abd in the last year, we researched the robustness of a BERT Model for the ABSA task against adversarial attacks.
+Hello and welcome!
+My name is Nora Hofer and in the last year, my colleagues and I researched the robustness of a BERT Model for the ABSA task against adversarial attacks.

 But what does all of that mean?

 -------------
 ### BERT

 Let’s start with BERT.
-BERT is a transformer-based language model introduced in 2018 by Google researchers.
-Since then it is the state-of-the-art model applied in Natural Language Processing tasks.
+BERT is the state-of-the-art transformer-based language model applied in Natural Language Processing tasks.

 One of these tasks is called ABSA, which is an abbreviation for Aspect Based Sentiment Analysis.
 A fine-grained Sentiment Analysis that extracts both, the aspect mentioned in a sentence and the sentiment associated with these aspects.